robinjmm/column-preview-card/README.md

 The goal is to re-create the layout of three card components.
 The cards would all stack on top of one another on mobile views, then turn into a 3-column layout on larger screens.
 There is also an element of interactivity when hovering over the buttons in the card.

+**Any feedback on how to improve my solution would be greatly appreciated**. 😊

 ## User Stories
 The user should be able to:
 - View the optimal layout depending on their device's screen size.